marataj/strf_hint/README.md

 # strf_hint

-Are you confused when need to pass the encoded datatime format to function like `strfprint`?
-The specific format coding can be tough to remember, due to a infrequent need to use it.
+Are you confused when you need to pass the encoded datetime format to a function like strftime?
+The specific format codes can be tough to remember due to the infrequent need to use them.
 Strf_hint can solve this trivial problem.

 **Strf_hint** is lightweight and easy to use package, responsible for encoding the datatime formats using strf codes.

-## Installation
-TBD

 ## How to use it?
 In order to transform custom datetime format into strf-codes-containing format, follow steps below:

 ```python
 >>> from strf_hint.recognizer import Recognizer
 >>> r = Recognizer()